-I’ve blogged in the past about some of the traditionally made, fermented sodas I make in my home.
+Traditionally made, fermented, homemade soda is the beverage of choice in our home.
 Such drinks like kombucha, kvass, and homemade root beer are loaded with probiotics, are delicious to drink, and greatly assist digestion and nutrient absorption when sipped with meals.

 The second thing you will need to make five minute homemade soda is some sort of chilled seltzer water.
-Seltzer water from a natural source such as Perrier or Pellagrino is best, but plain seltzers made with carbonated and purified water like Syfo are fine too.
+Seltzer water from a natural source such as Perrier (most fizzy) or Pellagrino is best, but plain seltzers made with carbonated and purified water are fine too.
 Try to buy your seltzer in glass bottles if possible.

-Once you have seltzer and real stevia on hand, pour some chilled seltzer into a glass and add either a spritz of fresh juice or a few drops of pure orange or lemon-lime extract.
+Once you have seltzer and real stevia on hand, pour some chilled seltzer into a glass and add either a spritz of fresh juice or a few drops of pure cherry, orange or lemon-lime extract.
 Alternatively, use fresh squeezed lemon or lime juice to taste.

-Flavorganics has a nice line of natural flavor extractives.
-Another option would be to buy a naturally flavored seltzer like Syfo cherry and then add a few drops of kola nut extract.
+If using cherry extract or tart cherry juice, add a few drops of alcohol-free kola nut extract.
 This will give the soda a cherry cola flavor!
 Finish off your homemade soda with a few drops of stevia, stir, taste, and add more flavor if desired.
-You now have a mildly flavored cherry cola soda that will quench your kids’ thirst for a treat!
+You now have a mildly flavored, cherry cola homemade soda that will quench your kids’ thirst for a treat!

 Sarah, The Healthy Home Economist